There are two Water Tanks that are required in a House:

 Avoid plastic water tanks as far as possible: The Scientific Reason – We are still not sure about the health hazards of storing water in plastic containers.
 But today because of the convenience of plastic tanks and the inevitable leakage of concrete tanks, we are seeing more and more plastic water tanks.

-In case you use plastic water tanks, use black or dark blue coloured ones: The Scientific Reason – Dark colours generally absorb the sun’s rays from entering the tank unlike light-coloured or transparent tanks.
+In case you use plastic water tanks, use black or dark blue coloured ones: The Scientific Reason – Dark colours prevent the sun’s rays from entering the tank unlike light-coloured or transparent tanks.
 The sunlight that enters will encourage algal growth.
 (Thanks to Manoj for the correction).